prmadev/prma/content/posts/web-experience-makeover.md

 Foremost, I yearn for an authentic perspective of the internet-a genuine representation of the collective human experience rather than a mere showcase of the glossiest and most superficial elements.
 To fulfill this aspiration, I sought out a suitable search engine, and as I mentioned earlier, I found my answer in Kagi-it aligns perfectly with my vision.

 Furthermore, I crave a steady stream of thoughtful and sincere content.
-To achieve this, I turned to an <abbr title="Really Simple Syndication">RSS</abbr> aggregator to curate and deliver such material to me consistently.
+To achieve this, I turned to an {{<abbr `RSS`>}} aggregator to curate and deliver such material to me consistently.
 Feedbin emerged as the ideal choice, serving as the conduit for fulfilling my appetite for meaningful discourse.

 I discovered another low-hanging fruit on my path towards a more fulfilling online experience-a social website optimized for community rather than being driven solely by journalists.
 This gem came in the form of Mastodon.